Watch our success story

 “Adopting a hybrid computing approach that combines different types of processors to achieve dramatic improvements in hardware performance means that peripheral systems must become more complex,” says Professor Matsuoka.

 Managing all of this complexity properly places an immense burden on software, including the operating system.
-“The excellent management that SUSE Linux Enterprise Server provides, including the management structure itself, is one of the key factors behind Tsubame 2.5’s success.
-And of course, regarding reliability, the fact that SUSE Linux Enterprise Server is a distribution of Linux means that a wide range of management and other tools are available.
-From that perspective, SUSE Linux Enterprise Server plays a very important role in the overall reliability of our supercomputer,” comments Professor Matsuoka.
+“The excellent management that SLES provides, including the management structure itself, is one of the key factors behind Tsubame 2.5’s success.
+And of course, regarding reliability, the fact that SLES is a distribution of Linux means that a wide range of management and other tools are available.
+From that perspective, SLES plays a very important role in the overall reliability of our supercomputer,” comments Professor Matsuoka.

-At Tokyo Tech, SUSE Linux Enterprise Server provides interconnectivity with ordinary consumer IT equipment, as well as support for more high-end environments.
+At Tokyo Tech, SLES provides interconnectivity with ordinary consumer IT equipment, as well as support for more high-end environments.

 “There are many cases of Tsubame being used with PCs and workstations, with students performing testing in their own computing environments and then transferring the results to Tsubame.
 Some Tokyo Tech students run multiple virtual machines (VMs) on their laptops, with client-version openSUSE running on the VMs; after using this testing environment, they move the results to Tsubame.
 The way that SUSE provides interconnectivity with ordinary consumer equipment, as well as support for more high-end environments, is very important,” notes Professor Matsuoka.